 If the owner of a motor vehicle has shown due diligence while appointing a driver and examined his licence, the insurance company cannot deny the insured amount on the ground that the licence was fake.
 The ruling of the National Consumer Commission to the contrary in the case, Mrs Rubi Dutta vs United India Insurance Co, was set aside by the Supreme Court and the company was asked to pay Rs 2.70 lakh as compensation for the damage to a bus in an accident.
-The insurer argued that the driver’s licence was fake.
+The insurer argued that the driver’s license was fake.
 But it was a duplicate issued after following the legal procedure.
-The court stated that at the time of giving employment to the driver, “the owner of the bus must have examined the licence issued to him and after satisfaction thereof, he must have been given employment.
+The court stated that at the time of giving employment to the driver, “the owner of the bus must have examined the license issued to him and after satisfaction thereof, he must have been given employment.
 Nothing more was required to have been done by the owner.
-After all, at the time of giving employment to a driver, owner is required to be satisfied with regard to correctness and genuineness of the licence he was holding.
+After all, at the time of giving employment to a driver, owner is required to be satisfied with regard to correctness and genuineness of the license he was holding.
 After taking the test, if the owner is satisfied with the driving skills of the driver then, obviously, he may be given an appointment.”

 Mrs. Rubi (Chandra) Dutta Vs. M/s.
 United India Insurance Co.
 Ltd.